Montavilla, Portland, Oregon: Parks

-Montavilla is home to Montavilla Park, a 9.46-acre park established in 1921.
-It includes a Portland Timbers-sponsored futsal field, dedicated in August 2014.
-Montavilla also includes Berrydale Park, Harrison Park, and Montavilla Community Center.
-Vestal Community Garden is located near Vestal school.
+Montavilla is home to Montavilla Park, a 9.46 acre park established in 1921.
+The park, at the intersection of Glisan Street and NE 82nd Avenue, includes a Portland Timbers-sponsored futsal field, dedicated in August 2014.
+The Montavilla Community Center, including the Montavilla Outdoor Pool, are also at the park.
+Other amenities include picnic areas, a playground, a restroom, and fields for soccer and softball.